dancost/test_httpbin/README.md

 ### ‘/get’ endpoint functionality:

-The ‘/get’ endpoint’s purpose returns accepted headers in json format ("Accept", "Accept-Endcoding", "Accept-Language" etc).
+The ‘/get’ endpoint returns accepted headers in json format ("Accept", "Accept-Endcoding", "Accept-Language" etc).
 It also returns 'args' data in multidictionary format via json response.

-Request methods allowed on this route are ```HEAD```, ```OPTIONS``` and ```GET```.
+Request methods allowed on this route are  ```GET```, ```OPTIONS``` and ```HEAD```.

 When performing a ```GET``` request, without a query string, the ‘/get’ route returns a json response, containing an empty dictionary and the classic request headers (```Accept```, ```Cache-control```,```User-Agent``` etc).

-When performing a ```GET``` request on the ‘/get’ route and adding a query string – e.g “?test=spam,eggs” – to the requests parameters, the route will return a json response, containing the same request headers as above, but this time with the ‘args’ dictionary populated with data, sorted in a multidictionary format – a collection of key-value pairs, where a key can have multiple values and can occur more than once in the same container.
+When performing a ```GET``` request on the ‘/get’ route and adding an optional query string – e.g “?test=spam,eggs” – to the requests parameters, the route will return a json response, containing the same request headers as above, but this time with the ‘args’ dictionary populated with data, sorted in a multidictionary format – a collection of key-value pairs, where a key can have multiple values and can occur more than once in the same container.

 ![get request](https://raw.githubusercontent.com/dancost/test_httpbin/master/get.JPG)